LewisIsWorking/PathWarsWiki/Writerside/topics/Character-Lore-Builder.md

 For a human this is pretty normal, but for an elf you may space levels out over decades, longer for some other races.

 Assuming level 1 at age 20, that means they came level 1 in 4705 AR.
-Now we expand out your 'backstory by year' section but including 'level x' after the age of our character before the colon.
+Now we expand out your 'backstory by each year' section but including 'level x' after the age of our character before the colon.

 Example = 4705 AR, age 20, level 2: Killed my first human and drunk their blood, sanity is starting to leave me...